jcoliz/yofi/YoFi.AspNet/Core/README.md

 # YoFi Core

+Business logic and models, independent of any storage or UI framework.

 The vision for this directory is that ultimately I'll pull it out into its own project as a step for architectural separation.